bunyk/blog/content/posts/testcontainers_go.md

 ## Testing
 Now, how to test it?
 When we test manually, we connect to some database, like in `main.go` example above, and try different requests.
 We will do similar from our automated tests.<a id="testing"></a>

 But first, create yet another package to aid with our test database container creation.
 Le'ts call it `testdb`.
-Testcontainers help to create any docker containers from Go, `testdb` will create postgresql DB test container exactly for our needs.
+Testcontainers help to create any docker containers from Go, `testdb` will create PostgreSQL DB test container exactly for our needs.

 ```go
 package testdb